Our Commitment to Accessibility

-Millennium1 Solutions (the “Company”) is committed to providing a barrier-free environment for its customers and third parties and to providing our goods and services in a manner that respects the dignity and independence of people with disabilities.
-The objective of this policy is to ensure that the Company is compliant with the customer service requirements of the Accessibility for Ontarians with Disabilities Act, 2005 (the “AODA”).
+Millennium Process Group (BPO Division of NTT) is committed to providing a barrier-free environment for its customers and third parties and to providing our goods and services in a manner that respects the dignity and independence of people with disabilities.
+The objective of this policy is to ensure that the BPO Division of NTT is compliant with the customer service requirements of the Accessibility for Ontarians with Disabilities Act, 2005 (the “AODA”).

-This policy applies to all persons who interact with the public, other organizations or third parties on behalf of the Company.
-This includes employees, volunteers, consultants, agents, contractors and third parties (hereafter referred to as “personnel”).
+This policy applies to all persons who interact with the public, other organizations or third parties on behalf of the BPO Division of NTT.
+This includes employees, volunteers, consultants, agents, contractors and third parties (hereafter referred to as personnel).

-The Company will ensure that this policy and any related practices or procedures are consistent with the following core principles:
+The BPO Division of NTT will ensure that this policy and any related practices or procedures are consistent with the following core principles:

 We will communicate with people with disabilities in ways that take into account their disability.
-The Company currently employs the following mediums of accessible communication: TTY and Bell Relay Service.
+The BPO Division of NTT currently employs the following mediums of accessible communication.
+TTY and Bell Relay Service.
 Personnel have and will continue to be trained on how to utilize the methods of communication set out above, and on how they can best interact and communicate with people with various types of disabilities.

 Use of Service Animals or Support Persons